Passionate researcher and product innovator

 Zach Clayton is CEO & Managing Director of Three Ships, which he founded in 2009.
 He leads the strategic direction of the Three Ships team and his greatest joy is working with clients on digital media strategy.
 Zach is deeply engaged in developing the quantitative metrics utilized to assess client performance and identifying new innovations which can increase clients' marketing Return On Investment.

-Previously, Zach was CEO of New Media Campaigns, a web and mobile application development company he founded in 2007 as an undergraduate.
-The company has successfully grown for eight consecutive years and Zach remains involved as a shareholder and director.
+Previously, Zach was CEO of New Media Campaigns, a web and mobile application development company he founded in 2006 as an undergraduate.
+The company has successfully grown every year since inception and Zach remains involved as a shareholder and director.
 Zach currently serves on the Board of Directors of Global Citizen Year, the Foundation Board at the University of North Carolina at Chapel Hill’s School of Journalism and Mass Communication, and the Board of Advisors for the Broughton Capital Foundation.

 Zach has written for The Hotline, authored two books, published numerous articles on digital media, and appeared on CNN, MSNBC, and FOX News.
 Zach holds an MBA with high distinction from Harvard Business School, where he was a Baker Scholar, and a BA from UNC Chapel Hill, where he was a Morehead Scholar and elected to Phi Beta Kappa.